 Gandhi grew up in Vaishnavism, a form of Hinduism devoted to the god Vishnu, and Jainism, an Indian religion.
-Both faiths would influence his later commitment to nonviolence, fasting, and vegetarianism.
-After studying law in London, he went to South Africa to work and soon saw appalling discrimination against Black and Indian residents.
+Both faiths influenced his later commitment to nonviolence, fasting, and vegetarianism.
+After studying law in London, he went to South Africa to work and soon saw appalling bias against Black and Indian residents.

 In June 1893, Gandhi was removed from a train for refusing to move to the back.
 That moment launched what became a lifetime of activism.
-He organized his first civil-disobedience campaign, which he called satyagraha (“truth and firmness”), in response to new restrictions on Indians in 1906.
+Nine years later, South Africa imposed new restrictions on Indian residents.
+In response, Gandhi organized his first civil-disobedience campaign, which he called satyagraha (“truth and firmness”).

 India’s Campaign for Independence

 Over the next decades, the Mahatma led peaceful boycotts, demonstrations, and hunger strikes against the British.
-He was imprisoned several times and stepped away from politics at other points.
+Imprisoned several times, he stepped away from politics at other points.
 In 1947, the Congress Party and Muslim League began independence talks with the new Labor Party administration in Britain.
 Britain granted India independence in July, but divided the country into India and Pakistan (known as Partition).
 Although Gandhi opposed the split, he agreed to it with hopes for peaceful Hindu-Muslim relations.
 In the wake of Partition, massive rioting broke out and he went on hunger strikes to stop the violence.

-On January 30, 1948, the man known around the world for nonviolence was killed by a Hindu extremist.
-Almost a million people followed Gandhi’s body through the streets to the Jumna River, where he was cremated.
+On January 30, 1948, an assassin shot and killed the man known around the world for nonviolence.
+Almost a million people followed Mahatma Gandhi’s body through the streets to the Jumna River, where he was cremated.